Carson-Ray/indieProject/projectPlan.md

 have arisen.
 Ideally, I would have all of this out of the way in Week 14, and could use the remaining time having others test out the application in case there are some functional issues that I have overlooked.

+#### All Weeks
+Each week that we learn a new program/functionality I would like to do some work incorporating that into the project in addition to the other work I will be doing (e.g Hibernate).